 Lastly, using a good quality varnish brush, I sealed the TV trays with two coats of Rustoleum Chalked Protective Top Coat in Matte.
-This product is water based and super easy to use.
-Very similar to the top coat I used on these spray painted dining chairs.
+This product is water-based and super easy to use.
+Very similar to the top coat I used on these spray-painted dining chairs.
 It has a very low sheen and sets up quite nicely on horizontal surfaces without leaving streaks.
 It’s a handy alternative to a finishing wax because it provides a more durable coat.
 However, the sealer did drip on the vertical areas (the tray legs).
-So, in order to get rid of the drips, I dabbed at them with paper towel after letting the sealer dry for about 5 or 10 minutes.
-Alternatively I could have dabbed at the drips with a foam craft brush, but either way, it did not mess up the finish.
+So, in order to get rid of the drips, I dabbed at them with a paper towel after letting the sealer dry for about 5 or 10 minutes.
+Alternatively, I could have dabbed at the drips with a foam craft brush, but either way, it did not mess up the finish.

 Weekend Project?: Yes

 This project could be completed in about 8-12 hours allowing for a minimum drying time of about 2 hours between coats.
 Being that a TV tray is a relatively small piece of furniture, the application time was approximately 15-20 minutes per coat.
 This could also be completed over a span of several days, allowing for extended drying time between coats.

 There are so many stencil choices these days, but I suggest a simple stencil design for updating table trays.
 I mean, let’s face it, you don’t want to get too fancy because most of these TV tray tables aren’t high-quality pieces of furniture.
 This was my first time using a stencil from Stencil Revolution and I have to say, it was really great quality and easy to work with.
 I’m always worried the paint will smear when removing the stencil, but this stencil is thick enough that it didn’t flex when I pulled it up.
 Meaning.
 No smears.
 Yay!